ysig/GraKeL/README.md

 ## Cite

-If you use GraKeL in a scientific publication, please cite our paper (https://arxiv.org/pdf/1806.02193.pdf):
+If you use GraKeL in a scientific publication, please cite our paper (http://jmlr.org/papers/volume21/18-370/18-370.pdf):

 ```
-@article{siglidis2018grakel,
-  title={GraKeL: A Graph Kernel Library in Python},
+@article{JMLR:v21:18-370,
-  author={Siglidis, Giannis and Nikolentzos, Giannis and Limnios, Stratis and Giatsidis, Christos and Skianis, Konstantinos and Vazirgiannis, Michalis},
+  author  = {Giannis Siglidis and Giannis Nikolentzos and Stratis Limnios and Christos Giatsidis and Konstantinos Skianis and Michalis Vazirgiannis},
-  journal={arXiv preprint arXiv:1806.02193},
-  year={2018}
+  title   = {GraKeL: A Graph Kernel Library in Python},
+  journal = {Journal of Machine Learning Research},
+  year    = {2020},
+  volume  = {21},
+  number  = {54},
+  pages   = {1-5}
 }
 ```